Casper (film): Development

-Executive producer Steven Spielberg was planning a film adaptation of Casper the Friendly Ghost.
-He saw an episode of the television series Brooklyn Bridge directed by Brad Silberling and saw potential in this work, recruiting Silberling for directing Casper.
 Alex Proyas had initially signed on as director, but left due to creative differences with the screenplay.
 In an interview with Comic Book Resources, he claimed that he was intrigued with doing a children's fantasy, and wanted to do a more dark film, akin to The Wizard of Oz.
 J. J. Abrams did an uncredited rewrite of the script.
 The screenplay gave a backstory of Casper being the ghost of Casper McFadden, a boy who died of pneumonia at 12, though some of the comics, particularly in the 1960s, portrayed him as born a ghost to ghost parents.
+As Silberling was aware of Casper's reputation for being soft and wimpy, Silberling stated to Spielberg that he wanted to have fun with the character by playing with the fact that he's been dead for almost a century and would probably have at least some contemporary sensibility.
+Spielberg was supportive of the approach.
+Silbergling compared Casper's arrangement of being trapped in the house with his three obnoxious uncles to that of Cinderella, but stated he didn't want to portray Casper as a victim and more as the one who always gets the last laugh on his uncles.